free consultation

 Facilities may attribute injuries or declining health to aging or preexisting conditions.
 While some changes occur naturally, repeated or unexplained issues often point toward neglect or improper care.
 Tracking patterns over time helps distinguish expected decline from preventable harm.

 Physical and behavioral changes often surface before facility staff offer any clear explanation.
-When multiple signs of suspected abuse appear together, they deserve close attention.
+When multiple signs appear together, they deserve close attention.

 Behavioral shifts raise additional concerns.
 A resident who withdraws from conversation, grows fearful, or avoids speaking in front of staff may be experiencing emotional distress tied to mistreatment.
 The Pennsylvania Office of Victim Services identifies injuries, malnutrition, confusion, and unusual fear around caregivers as patterns frequently associated with elder abuse.